tenzir/tenzir/web/blog/tenzir-v4.4/index.md

 ## AMQP Connector

 The new [`amqp`](/next/connectors/amqp) connector brings a full-fledged AMQP 0-9-1 client to the table.
-Relying on the battle-broven [RabbitMQ C client library](https://github.com/alanxz/rabbitmq-c), the operator makes it possible you to interact with queues and exchanges as shown in the diagram below:
+Relying on the battle-proven [RabbitMQ C client library](https://github.com/alanxz/rabbitmq-c), the operator makes it possible you to interact with queues and exchanges as shown in the diagram below: